Asphocarp/Ceal/README.md

 Note:
-Some weights are already available, including:
+- Some weights are already available, including:
     - exemplary 48-bit extractor `pretrained/dec_48b_whit.torchscript.pt`
+    (The same extractor can be used for all experiments.
+Still, if you want to use a different extractor, e.g. one supporting more bits, you can train one according to sec(TODO) and put it in `pretrained/`.)
     - lpips-like loss functions `src/loss/losses/*.pth`
-(The same extractor can be usedfor all experiments.
-Still, if you want to use a different extractor, e.g. one supporting more bits, you can train one according to sec(TODO) and put it in `pretrained/`.)

-Generative models will hopefully be automatically downloaded on-the-fly via `huggingface` (e.g. `stabilityai/sdxl-turbo`).
+- Generative models will hopefully be automatically downloaded on-the-fly via `huggingface` (e.g. `stabilityai/sdxl-turbo`).